Jamestown and Bermuda: Virginia Company Colonies

 Listen to an audio file of a lecture by Rochester University professor of history Michael Jarvis on Sister Colonies: Virginia, Bermuda and the Beginnings of English America.

-As you explore Jamestown Settlement’s galleries and outdoor areas, use this special family gallery guide to discover how historians use nature, artifacts, images and words to learn more about people and places in 17th-century Virginia and Bermuda.
+A special family gallery guide explored how historians use nature, artifacts, images and words to learn more about people and places in 17th-century Virginia and Bermuda.